AustinJVC/Commander/README.md

 I welcome feedback and suggestions as I continue to enhance Commander's capabilities.
 Feel free to reach out through email.

 ## Quick Start

 ### Download

-Download the files onto the system you'll be hosting them from.
-Many discord bot hosting services have options to just automatically pull from a github repo.
-I'm not going to go in-depth into how to download files cause it's pretty self-explanatory.
+1. Download the Files: Download the bot files onto the system you'll use to host your bot.
+Many Discord bot hosting services offer a convenient option to automatically pull your files directly from a GitHub repository.
+This eliminates the need for manual downloading, which we won't cover in this guide as it's a common process.

 ### Setup

-So you got the files, congratulations!
-You may notice if you just click run you'll get a bunch of errors.
-That's cause you haven't set it up silly!
+2. Configuration Required: Once you have downloaded the files, attempting to run the bot directly will likely result in errors.
+This is because the program requires some configuration adjustments before it can function properly.

 #### Directory Changes

-First, we must change the file directories contained in the program.
-There are a couple directories located around the `bot.py` file.
-Below is a list of the directories you may have to change.
+Here's a breakdown of the specific directories within the bot's code that you might need to modify:

-- (`bot.py/Line 17`) Config: You may need to change this directory to where you hold your `config.txt` file. *This file will be created in the next step*
+1. **Config** (bot.py, Line 17): This directory points to your config.txt file.
+We'll create this file in the next step.
+Update this path to reflect where you'll store your configuration file.
-- (`welcomeImage.py/Line 24`) Background: You may need to change this directory to where you hold your background images. *These files are stored in `res/welcomeImages`*
+2. **Background Images (welcomeImage.py, Line 24)**: This directory points to the location of your background images used for welcome messages.
+These images should be stored in a subfolder named res/welcomeImages.
+Update this path to match your image location.

-- (`Music Functionality`) If you're using the music branch, it's a lost cause.
-You're on your own with that one chief!
+*Just to let you know, if you're using the music functional branch of the code, please be aware that setting up music playback requires additional configuration beyond the scope of this guide.*

 #### Config

-We need to create a config file to unlock Commanders full capability.
+We need to create a config file to unlock Commander's full capability.
 By default I've loaded this file as `/bot/config.txt`, but you can put it wherever as long as you updated the directory.
 The config file has this format:

 ```
 BOT_TOKEN=your_token_here